What is DACA?

 DHS announced a final rule to continue the DACA program that went into effect on October 31, 2022.
 This rule means there are no changes for current DACA recipients and their ability to renew.

-If you were granted DACA before the court decision on July 16, 2021, you will continue to have DACA as long as you renew.
-You will also be able to renew your EAD for work authorization and request advance parole for travel (this currently includes if you are in Texas).
+If you were granted DACA before the court decision on July 16, 2021, you will continue to have DACA as long as you renew it.
+You will also be able to renew your EAD for work authorization and request advance parole for travel.

 If you do not have DACA, talk to a lawyer before you apply.
 A lawyer can help you understand the risks and benefits.